IlyaSemenov/graphql-orm/packages/orchid/README.md

 import { startStandaloneServer } from "@apollo/server/standalone"
 import gql from "graphql-tag"
-import * as r from "orchid-graphql" import { createBaseTable, orchidORM } from "orchid-orm"
+import * as r from "orchid-graphql" import { createBaseTable } from "orchid-orm" import { orchidORM } from "orchid-orm/postgres-js"

 // Define database tables